GrantStreetGroup/DBIx-BatchChunker/README.md

 Note that in both cases, the coderef execution is encapsulated in a [DBIx::Connector::Retry](https://metacpan.org/pod/DBIx::Connector::Retry) call to either `run` or `txn` (using ["dbi\_connector"](#dbi_connector)), so any failures will re-connect and retry the coderef.
-Because of this, any changes you make within the coderef should be idempotant, or should at least be able to skip over any already-processed rows.
+Because of this, any changes you make within the coderef should be idempotent, or should at least be able to skip over any already-processed rows.

 ### DIY Processing